-“Opening hearts to Christ through prayer, family-spirit, and service” – this is what Campus Ministry is all about at Msgr.
-McClancy High School.
-Translated into practical terms, we invite our students to stretch a bit by offering service here in school, in the parish, and in the community.
-Throughout the year, students are invited to participate in a wide range of service opportunities: from working in elementary school after-school programs, to retreat experiences, to preparing school liturgies, to coaching, to assisting at food pantries.
-Over the summer, students have worked in summer camps, ecological projects, and hospitals.
-A list of suggested projects is available in the campus ministry office.
-The possibilities are endless.
-McClancy students have a strong tradition of being involved; they want to serve.
-All campus ministry does is tap into those generous hearts.
-We are blessed, too, with an administration and faculty that are supportive and encouraging in all the activities we sponsor.
+“Opening hearts to Christ through prayer, family-spirit, and service” – this is what Campus Ministry is all about at Monsignor McClancy Memorial High School.
+Translated into practical terms, we invite our students to grow spiritually by offering their service and talents here at school, in their parish, or in the community.
+Throughout the year, students are invited to participate in a wide range of service opportunities: from assisting with after-school programs, tutoring, preparing and/or assisting at school liturgies, retreat experiences, coaching, and helping at food pantries, to name a few.
+During summer months, students have completed service hours at summer camps, ecological projects, and hospitals.
+Students can drop by the Brother Donald Sukanek, S.C.
+Campus Ministry Office for available service opportunities.
+The possibilities are endless!
+McClancy students have an unyielding tradition of involvement; they want to serve!
+Campus Ministry is compelled to tap into their generous hearts.
+It is a blessing to have an administration, faculty, and staff that are encouraging and supportive in everything we sponsor.

 Mandatory Service Hours

-As a Catholic high school, Msgr.
-McClancy Memorial High School challenges its students to live the Gospel of Jesus in the spirit of the Brothers of the Sacred Heart by sharing their gifts and talents with others.
-To achieve this end, we are instituting mandatory service hours for our students.
+As a Catholic school, Monsignor McClancy Memorial High School, challenges our students to live out the Gospel of Jesus in the spirit of the Brothers of the Sacred Heart by sharing their gifts and talents with others.
+To achieve this, we require mandatory service hours for our students.

 Sophomore Year – 15 hours